mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 ## Review your own code first

-Use the same interface that they'll use to read your changes.
-Don't just read it in your editor.
-Look at it through the same diff view that your teammate will see.

-When you're reviewing your own code, try to come to it with fresh eyes.
-If I'm wrapping up a change at the end of the day, I wait until morning to review it myself before firing it off.
+Before sending code to your teammate, read it yourself.
+Don't just check for mistakes &mdash; think like someone reading these changes for the first time.
+What would help them understand?

+I find it helpful to take a break before reviewing my code.
+People often rush to get their code checked in, so they fire out their changes at the end of the day, but that's when careless errors are most likely to appear.
+Wait until morning and take a second look with fresh eyes before handing it over to your teammate.

+Mirror your reviewer's experience as much as possible.
+Review your code using the same interface that your reviewer will use, which will likely be a diff view.
+It's easier to catch careless errors in a diff than simply reading back code in your normal editor.

 {{<notice type="info">}}
 **CARTOON**